 Source: SysAid “Future of IT” Survey (October-November 2014)

-Of course this is most likely still the view of ITSM professionals rather than the view of the corporate IT organization as a whole.
+Of course this is most likely still the view of IT service management (ITSM) professionals rather than the view of the corporate IT organization as a whole.
 But for me it’s a good start.

-This thinking was presented in greater detail at the 2014 itSMF Estonia Conference – and all the presentations are now available for download here.
+This Consumerization of IT thinking was presented in greater detail at the 2014 itSMF Estonia Conference – and all the presentations are now available for download here.

 There are also other blogs related to the conference content created by: